NorthStarUAS/.github/profile/README.md

 them have it because they are good guys.
 I then changed the name to Rice Creek UAS.
 But because no one much cares about this project or uses anything from it, the name really doesn't matter, so I have changed it again to reflect this new chapter of my life!
-North Star UAS circles pack around to the astronomy theme of the original effort and reflects the direction my life moves have taken me (further and further north!)
+North Star UAS circles back around to the astronomy theme of the original effort and reflects the direction my life moves have taken me, starting in Peru, then AZ, then Twin Cities, MN, now Duluth MN.
+(So further and further north!)
 Over time and as I go through various sections of code, I may do arbitrary variable and file name changes to reflect the new project name a bit better.
 And there may be things I don't touch that still have the old name.
 It will be a work in progress.